ogroetz-appdev/industrial-auth-1/README.md

 ### Tasks

-To add some security to your application until you think it matches the target.
+Secure your application until you think it matches the target.
 A non-exhaustive list of things to do:

  - If I click delete on a photo that's not mine, I should be redirected back to the page I was on before. *(Once you've locked that down properly, you should hide the link so as not to be rude.)*
  - If I click edit on a photo that's not mine, I should be redirected back to the page I was on before. *(Once you've locked that down properly, you should hide the link so as not to be rude.)*